Scott Burton: Art career

 During his decade-long relationship with the painter John Button in the 1960s, Burton was introduced to the social networks of the art, dance, and theater communities of New York.
 He came to meet, among others, Edward Albee, Jerome Robbins, Lincoln Kirstein, and Alex Katz.

 Throughout the 1960s, Burton attempted to be a playwright and librettist, but in 1965 started writing art criticism.
 In 1966, he began as an editorial associate at ARTnews, eventually becoming an editor.
 He wrote a substantial amount of art criticism in the late 1960s in this role, including the introduction to the pivotal exhibition Live in Your Head: When Attitudes Become Form at the Kunsthalle Berne.

 Starting in 1969, he began to make performance art, first contributing to the "Street Works" events held in 1969 (and featuring such artists as Vito Acconci and Eduardo Costa).
+In the late 1960s Burton's work was published in 0 to 9 magazine, an avant-garde journal which experimented with language and meaning-making.
 Throughout the 1970s, Burton was known mostly as an art critic and performance artist.
 In 1972, he showed his Group Behavior Tableaux performance at the Whitney Museum of American Art, and went on to stage other tableaux performances at such venues as the Guggenheim, Documenta, and the Berkeley Art Museum.
 These performances explored nonverbal communication, interpersonal power dynamics, and body language.
 They were informed by his study of behavioral psychology as well as his participation in the nonverbal signaling of desire in street cruising.
 During the 1970s, Burton also made other performance works and installations that were explicit in their commitments to gay liberation.
 For example, in the 1976 exhibition Rooms at P.S.1 in New York, Burton exhibited an installation featuring a fisting dildo and dedicated to "homosexual liberation."

 Burton began incorporating furniture into his work as early as 1970, and it would grow from being an active participant in his performances to his main area of output in the 1980s.
 He first began making sculptures in 1972, but would not exhibit them until his appearance in the Whitney Biennial in 1975 and, later that year, in a solo exhibition at Artists Space, NYC.
 Much of his earliest work involved subtly modified found furniture.
 He made his first sculpture by painting a found Queen Anne revival style chair the color of bronze in 1972, and with the help of a grant was able to have it cast in bronze in 1975, when Bronze Chair was shown across the street from Artists Space during his December 1975 exhibition.